 - Information on filing a grievance (or appeal)

-The Health Net provider website at provider.healthnet.com includes sample text from the Evidence of Coverage (EOC) for the Health Net commercial HMO line of business.
-When used in conjunction with the Schedule of Benefits, the EOC text can assist participating physician groups (PPGs) in determining coverage and medical necessity.
-PPG medical directors are encouraged to cite the language from the EOC text models, including the specific service provision and the definition of medical necessity, in the denial of service notification to the member.
+PPG medical directors are encouraged to cite the language from the Evidence of Coverage (EOC) text models, including the specific service provision and the definition of medical necessity, in the denial of service notification to the member.
 Denials based on any determinant of medical necessity require further substantiation by medical literature, utilization management (UM) criteria set (such as Milliman and Robertson or Interqual), or other reputable evidenced-based criteria.

 Refer to the DMHC Required Statement for additional requirements.